samdotme/samdotme.github.io/_chapters/event-sourcing-ch10.md

 That night after dinner, I grab Lily's hand and lead her out onto the back deck.
 It's still cool in the evenings.
 The trees above are gently rustling in the wind.

 "Corporate is planning to close down the plant.
-It sounds like me might need a miracle to keep it open even though we haven't lost a single package since we implemented the even ledger.
-Judy thinks we should call Adil."
+It sounds like me might need a miracle to keep it open even though we stopped losing packages.
+Judy was asking me if Adil would have any input on this.
+Think we should call him?"

 Lily gives me a thumbs up and pulls out her phone from a jacket pocket and hits the video conferencing button to call Adil.
 He answers almost immediately.

 "Lily, Bill!" he says.
 "To what do I owe the pleasure?"

 "Your suggestion from lunch a few weeks ago worked.
-We build a software system to track the warehouse as a series of events instead of a count of items on hand.
+We built a software system to track the warehouse as a series of events instead of a sum of items on hand.
 Since we did that, we haven't lost a single item."

 "That's rather impressive," he says.

-"Now, the company is planning to close down the warehouse.
-We need to find something to prove that we can deliver something that's worth keeping us open."
+"But now the company is planning to close down the warehouse because they think the workers are too expensive by $2/hr.
+We need to make the operation more productive per worker for them to keep us open.
+Since you knew to suggest thinking about things in terms of events, we wondered if you had anything else up your sleeve."

-"That really depends on the company.
-What do they struggle with?"

-"Before, lost packages was our biggest thing.
-Now, I'm not sure."
+He doesn't answer for a moment and I feel silly having called.
+What subject does he even teach anyway?

 "There are many things you can do with the data you are now accumulating.
 You need to find their biggest struggle.
 Once you have that, you can start addressing it with your data."